 Of course, the curricula vitae of the other candidates may be retained, “just in case.”
 But this employer has decided that you are the one.
 It has invested valuable physician time in sifting through the documents of all the candidates, invested money in bringing you in and putting you up when you interviewed, and invested more physician time in the actual interviews.
 Physicians earn a living by seeing patients, not by interviewing potential new employees.
 They have foregone significant income by investing their time in choosing their next colleague.
 This is not a process that they want to keep repeating until they strike the best possible deal among everybody interested in the position.

 To reiterate – at the time the physician employment agreement offer is presented, the employer has made up its mind.
 The prize is no longer the position, it is the physician (you).
 Of course, I am not suggesting that you now become obnoxious or cocky.
 At the same time, however, it is important that you realize that you have a lot more bargaining power at this point then you may think you have.
 The employer probably views physician employment contract negotiations as a tedious step it needs to go through in order to achieve its goal of bringing you in as a colleague.
 The employer most certainly does not view the initial offer as “take it or leave it”, nor does the employer have a pool of other candidates it would be just as content to work with.

 The bottom line here is that you should not be concerned about the employer’s reaction to a legal review of a physician employment agreement.
 Nor should you be concerned about the employer’s reaction to citing MGMA benchmarks in a physician employment agreement review.
-By all means, don’t hesitate to get a physician employment agreement review.
+By all means, don’t hesitate to get a physician contract review and a MGMA compensation analysis.
 But, most importantly, relax – the competition has been won!